 Pain’s Social Impacts

 Untreated chronic pain will quickly impact more than just the sufferer.
-Because sufferers rarely have enough energy or interest in venturing out of their comfortable spaces, many lose friends after their pain begins.
+Because sufferers rarely have enough energy or interest in venturing out of their comfortable spaces, many loss friends after their pain begins.
 This loss of social support compounds their psychological effects — which also tend to drive away friends and family members.
-Social isolation is incredibly dangerous to everyone; loneliness increases one’s risk for death by more than 26 percent, regardless of age, gender, or health.
+Social isolation is incredibly dangerous to everyone; loneliness increases one’s risk of death by more than 26 percent, regardless of age, gender, or health.
 Therefore, by disassembling social groups, chronic pain endangers entire communities.

 A National Health and Wellness survey found that chronic pain sufferers tend to be less capable of maintaining steady jobs: Their pain makes them unreliable and less productive.
 Unfortunately, chronic pain is not inexpensive to manage; according to the Journal of the American Medical Association, chronic pain costs Americans more than $62 billion every year.
 While some sufferers can rely on insurance coverage, many must depend on government aid and charity.
 Chronic pain is an expense shared in a community — so communities should work swiftly and thoroughly to resolve chronic pain in every member.